Information

 Andy Wollner is an Associate Professor of Visual Communication Design at the Hartford Art School.

-Andy brings a wide range of knowledge to the Department of Visual Communication Design from his roots as a practicing fine art painter, industry experience as a print and web designer, and current research in digital UI/UX design for web and mobile applications.
-Before Hartford, Andy was actually awarded tenure and given sabbatical after seven years as a visual communication professor at New Mexico Highlands University in the department of Media and Technology.
+Andy brings a wide range of knowledge to the Department of Visual Communication Design from his roots as a practicing fine art painter, industry experience as a print and web designer, and research in digital UI/UX design for web and mobile applications and motion design.

 As a student, Wollner studied at a variety of institutions, such as Kenyon College, Savannah College of Art and Design, China Academy of Art, School of the Museum of Fine Art, Lacoste School of Art, and Pacific Northwest College of Art.